Easy Spicy Asian Chicken (Video)

 I’m interrupting the string of Asparagus Recipes to remind you about this absolutely delicious Easy Spicy Asian Chicken that I think is perfect for a spring dinner idea!
 And something like Roasted Asparagus with Soy-Sesame Glaze would be a tasty side dish for this chicken if you’re still feeling the asparagus love.

 My niece Kara and I experimented with several variations of this Easy Spicy Asian Chicken, and this version was the winner!
-It’s made with strips of boneless, skinless chicken breasts and a sauce with sugar-free Apricot preserves, gluten-free soy sauce, rice vinegar, sesame oil, garlic puree, ginger puree, Chili Garlic Sauce, brown sugar, and granulated Stevia.
+It’s made with strips of boneless, skinless chicken breasts and a sauce with Sugar-Free Apricot Preserves, gluten-free soy sauce, rice vinegar, sesame oil, garlic puree, ginger puree, Chili Garlic Sauce, brown sugar, and Granulated Stevia (all are affiliate links).
 The sauce is slightly sweet but still relatively low in carbs, and just spicy enough to be interesting.
 You can also use boneless, skinless chicken thighs if you don’t mind a bit more trimming.

 The sugar-free apricot preserves we used contain Splenda, but no worries if you don’t want artificial sweeteners, just look for no-sugar-added apricot preserves instead.
 That change will make a sauce that’s slightly higher in sugar, but still pretty carb-conscious for this kind of sauce.
 If you want to reduce the amount of sugar even more you can replace the tiny amount of brown sugar with more granulated Stevia or a sweetener of your choice.